PeetlaMahesh123/AI-Mock-Interview-Application/README.md

 ## 🚀 Deployment to GitHub Pages

-To host this app on GitHub, follow these exact steps:

 ### 1. Initialize and Push to GitHub
 If you haven't pushed your code yet: